 Contact Us for a Free Consultation (213) 542-0979

-Los Angeles Obstruction of Justice Lawyer
+Obstruction of Justice

-But sometimes they're beaten too and then they're charged with obstruction of justice, battery on a police officer and a whole host of other charges.
-So, if you're trying to figure out how to deal with an obstruction of justice charge, obviously you're going to have to have some sort of rationale or reasoning why you were having an issue with law enforcement and whatever it is they were claiming you were doing, why you believe it was lawful and your criminal defense attorney is going to have to have the local connections in order to either negotiate your case or try it in front of a jury if that is feasible under the circumstances.
+In that case, you're going to have to have some rationale or reasoning as to why you were having an issue with law enforcement and whatever it is they were claiming you were doing, why you believe it was lawful.
+Your criminal defense attorney will have to have local connections to negotiate your case or try it in front of a jury if that is feasible under the circumstances.

 Types of Obstruction of Justice

-The types of crimes that qualify as obstruction of justice relate to lying to a police officer during an investigation, giving them false or misleading evidence, attempting to destroy evidence is another way that you can have an obstruction of justice case charged against you, dissuading a witness or preventing them from testifying.
+The types of crimes that qualify as obstruction of justice relate to lying to a police officer during an investigation, giving them false or misleading evidence, attempting to destroy evidence is another way that you can have an obstruction of justice case charged against you, dissuading a witness, or preventing them from testifying.

 What Constitutes Official Performance of Their Duties?

-They're being rude and nasty – they're being bullies – and people stand up to them and then they get taken out and charged with obstruction of justice.
+They're being rude and nasty – they're being bullies – and people stand up to them, and then they get taken out and charged with obstruction of justice.

 Experienced Criminal Lawyer

-Obviously, you're not going to take that position if they've got a solid obstruction of justice case against you.
-That's when you sit down with an attorney like me who's been doing it for twenty-five years.
+You won't take that position if they have a solid obstruction of justice case against you.
+That's when you sit down with an attorney like me, who's been doing it for twenty-five years.

 Obstruction of Justice Attorney

-It can also result in heavy fines, community service, probation and a misdemeanor or felony charge on your criminal record.
+It can also result in heavy fines, community service, probation, and a misdemeanor or felony charge on your criminal record.
 A few examples of offenses that may be considered an obstruction of justice include the following:

 • Lying to law enforcement during questioning